 A few steps, every time, can make a lot of difference, enabling you to lead a healthy and disease-free life ahead.

 Include all the food groups in your meals

-- Have a good amount of complex carbs- fiber, in form of fruits and vegetables, whole grains
+- Have a good amount of complex carbs- fiber, in the form of fruits and vegetables, whole grains

-- Include good protein- in form of lean meat, egg white, low-fat dairy products, beans or legumes
+- Include good protein- in the form of lean meat, egg white, low-fat dairy products, beans or legumes

 - Have fats like olive oil, sunflower oil, soybean oil, which are rich in Omega-3 fats.